Concepts & Manual Creation

 Manual creation works optimally when:

-• You have fewer than 20 variables
+• You have few variables

 • Your data structure remains stable over time